-TOPIC1 - WHICH ROLE DO AND MAY HYDROGEOLOGISTS PLAY IN OUR SOCIETIES?
-How did the hydrogeologists’ (HG) role evolve in the civil society since 1956?
-Which is the HGs’ contribution of to regulation?
-Which technical elements must be provided by HGs to build public decisions?
-How may HGs contribute to participative approaches?
+TOPIC 1 - WHAT ROLE DO AND CAN HYDROGEOLOGISTS PLAY IN OUR SOCIETIES?
+How has the role of hydrogeologists (HG) evolved in civil society since 1956?
+What contribution do HGs make to regulation?
+What technical elements must be provided by HGs to inform public decisions?
+How can HGs contribute to participative approaches?
 The role of the HGs in terms of popularization and communication.

-TOPIC 2 - HYDROGEOLOGY(ISTS) AND ECONOMIC DEVELOPMENT The role of Groundwater in the economic development and population livelyhood.
-The role of the IAH early career hydrogeologists network for economic development.
+TOPIC 2 - HYDROGEOLOGY(ISTS) AND ECONOMIC DEVELOPMENT The role of groundwater in economic development and the livelihood of populations.
+The role of the IAH network for early-career hydrogeologists in economic development.
 The emergence of young skilled hydrogeologists in developing countries.
 Groundwater and development in semi-arid countries.
 Thermal and Mineral Water, and local economic development.

-TOPIC 3 - HYDROGEOLOGISTS FOR THE FUTURE: EDUCATION AND TRAINING Establishing new competences, preserving existing expertises.
-New teaching and training methodologies: webminars, MOOCs… Data banking and sharing in hydrogeology, open data, interoperability, crowdsourcing.
+TOPIC 3 - HYDROGEOLOGISTS OF THE FUTURE: EDUCATION AND TRAINING Establishing new skills, preserving existing know-how.
+New teaching and training methodologies: webinars, MOOCs, etc. Data banking and sharing in hydrogeology, open data, interoperability, crowdsourcing.
 From scientists to the public, and from the public to scientists.

 TOPIC 4 - GROUNDWATER ECONOMICS What is the economic value of groundwater in its competing uses?
-How can groundwater allocation be optimized, considering present and future economic uses, ecosystem services and future generations?
-Which economic instruments and institutions to ensure efficient and equitable groundwater allocation?
-How to integrate hydrogeological and economic models to design groundwater management plans?
-Which new models for successful Groundwater User’s Associations?
-How to engage rural communities in the design of long term sustainable groundwater management plans?
+How can groundwater allocation be optimized, in view of current and future economic uses, ecosystem services and future generations?
+Which economic instruments and institutions can ensure efficient and equitable groundwater allocation?
+How can we integrate hydrogeological and economic models when designing groundwater management plans?
+Which new models should be used for successful Groundwater User Associations?
+How can we engage rural communities in the design of long-term sustainable groundwater management plans?

-TOPIC 6 - ACTIVE MANAGEMENT ON WATER CYCLE Groundwater/SurfaceWater, an integrated view.
-Artificial recharge of aquifers, Underground dams.
-Waste water reuse and Groundwater.
+TOPIC 6 - ACTIVE MANAGEMENT OF THE WATER CYCLE Groundwater/SurfaceWater, an integrated view.
+Artificial recharge of aquifers.
+Underground dams.
+Waste water re-use and Groundwater.
 Drinking water supply in Karst and Active Management of Groundwater.